Project: Former Chrome Plating Works

 Timescale: 2 years

-Poor working practices at a former chrome plating works led to repeated spillages of chemicals containing hexavalent chromium (Cr VI), causing considerable contamination of the soil and groundwater.
+Poor working practices at a chrome plating works in Nottingham led to repeated spillages of chemicals containing hexavalent chromium (Cr VI), causing considerable contamination of the soil and groundwater.
 A site investigation revealed Cr VI contamination concentrations below the site of up to 25,000 mg/kg in the soil and up to 5,000 mg/L in the groundwater.

 A multi phased approach was developed and agreed with the Environment Agency to quickly reduce contamination levels on-site and reduce the risks to the wider environment, whilst minimising the impact of site works on neighbouring companies and their employees on the surrounding industrial estate.